oasci/pitt-biosc1540-2025s/content/lectures/02A/index.md

 -   Outline the evolution of DNA sequencing methods from Sanger sequencing to next-generation (NGS) and third-generation technologies.
 -   Explain the scientific principles behind Sanger sequencing, including chain termination and fluorescence detection.
 -   Describe the core principles of sequencing by synthesis, focusing on reversible terminators and bridge amplification.
--   Explain how single-molecule sequencing platforms (e.g., PacBio, Oxford Nanopore) detect and interpret DNA bases.
+-   Explain how single-molecule sequencing platforms detect and interpret DNA bases.
 -   Compare the fundamental advantages and challenges of second- and third-generation sequencing methods.

 ### Quality Control in DNA Sequencing Experiments